tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 * [data.seattle.gov](https://data.seattle.gov/analytics)
 * [data.montgomerycountymd.gov](https://data.montgomerycountymd.gov/analytics)

-The analytics page gets its data from a web API endpoint for the site metrics.
-Here's how that endpoint works.
+The site analytics page gets its data from a web API for site metrics, and that API becomes available to the public when the site analytics page is made available to the public.

 ## Using the API
-The endpoint is at `/api/site_metrics.json`.

     GET /api/site_metrics.json

+The whole API uses the endpoint `/api/site_metrics.json`.
 You access this endpoint by making a typical GET request; you don't need any special cookie, header, or API key.

 Two query arguments are required.

 * `start`
 * `end`